yukun-dong/linkunfurling-template/README.md

 - From TeamsFx CLI: execute `teamsfx preview --env dev` in your project directory to launch your application.
 ## How to add link unfurling cache in Teams
 This template removes cache by default to provide convenience for debug.
-To add cache, remove following JSON part from adaptive card:
+To add cache, remove following JSON part from adaptive card in `linkUnfurlingBot.ts`:
 ```ts
 suggestedActions: {
           actions: [